clumsy-k/Modify_files_of_Image/README.md

 # Modify_files_of_Image
-This program is test program to convert from '.jpg' to '*.tiff'.
+This program is test program to convert from '.jpg' to '.tiff'.